Haunterrr/InstagramBot/README.md

 ![screenshot from 2019-02-06 02-24-27](https://user-images.githubusercontent.com/12453075/52314350-e5594700-29ba-11e9-97f2-2114bb8bddf1.png)
 * Save changes and run script ("python IB.py") in currently directory with files

-## Bot work if you use Google Chrome browser.
+## Bot works if you use Google Chrome browser.